IBM/deploy-app-using-tekton-on-kubernetes/README.md

 * `list-src` step lists the source code from cloned repository.
 It is being done just to verify whether source code is cloned properly.

 * `build-and-push` step builds the container image using Dockerfile and pushes the built image to the container registry.
-In this example `Kaniko` is used to build the image.
-There are other options also available for this purpose like buildah, podman etc.
+In this example `Kaniko` is used to build and push the image.
+There are other options also available for this purpose like buildah, podman etc. Kaniko uses the Dockerfile name, its location and destination to upload the container image as arguments.

 All required parameters are passed through params.
 Apply the file to the cluster using following command.